bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- Humid and Mostly Cloudy
+- Foggy and Humid
-- 97% humidity
+- 98% humidity
 - 3 mph wind
-- 79% cloud cover
+- 81% cloud cover
-- 27 AQI 🟩
+- 26 AQI 🟩
 - 0.3 inches of rain in the past 24 hours
 - 0.44 inches of rain expected in the next 48 hours